 He tells us in Hebrews 11:6 that the way to please Him is to have faith.
 Every single person in the earth is a work in progress.
 We’re not perfect.
 We’re not going to get this thing right all the time, but God requires that we have a heart that is eager to please Him.
 Every day each of us has an opportunity to build our relationship with God and to grow closer to Him.
 He wants an intimate relationship with each of us.
 He gave His Son’s life for this to happen.
 If we’ll make a commitment to trust God more today than we did yesterday, we will be amazed at the difference it makes in our lives.

 God tells us in Romans 6:16 (NLT), “Don’t you realize that you become the slave of whatever you choose to obey?
 You can be a slave to sin, which leads to death, or you can choose to obey God, which leads to righteous living.”
 Heavenly Father doesn’t want you to be a slave to oppression and suffering.
 That’s not who He created you to be.
 He wants you to be whole, and to make you whole He wants all of you; not a little piece here and a little piece there.
 His plan is to transform us through and through into the person that He has destined us to become.
-Our faith is strengthened the moment we believe in His power—the moment we believe in His ability and willingness to transform our lives, and stop believing that anyone is more loving and powerful than He is.
+Our faith is strengthened the moment we believe in His power—the moment we believe in His ability and willingness to transform our lives, and the moment we stop believing that anyone is more loving and powerful than He is.

 The greatest option before us—the greatest choice before us—is to choose to trust God through Jesus Christ with all our hearts.
 Let Him help you bring all parts of yourself together in the splendor of what He wants you to be.
 You can begin this process by doing something to build your faith in Him every day.
 Read and study His Word more, pray more, and have conversations with Him, so that you begin to recognize His voice.
 If you’ll do this, your faith in Him will be enriched.
 Before you know it, you’ll be walking with courage in the freedom of His power, confident that you’re all you need to be, and more. ■